5 Common Conditions in Infants and How to Handle Them to Ease Your Worry

 It’s normal for parents to question everything and worry incessantly — it’s practically part of the job description.
 And that’s when baby is perfectly healthy.
 Never mind when a health issue arises.
-But from colic to cradle cap to ear infections, there are some things that just come with being a baby.
+But from colic and cradle cap to ear infections and even jaundice, there are some common conditions that just come with being a baby.
 Don't worry.
 We've got your plan of action right here.

 Colic is the term used for otherwise healthy babies who cry inconsolably.
 There’s no single cause, however, experts believe the following can contribute to colic: pain from gas or indigestion, hunger, feeling full, sensitivity to milk or formula and overstimulation.
 In other cases, it simply means your baby isn’t able to self-console yet.